Dyscalculia Symptoms In Adults: Practical Signs And Support

 Want to attend every scheduled breakout or workshop?
 Great!
 Need to skip something for alone time or an impromptu conversation?
 Also great!
 We'll use a simple app to help you track what's happening when, but you're never locked into anything.

-We've designed ND26 with overwhelm in mind.
+We design every NeuroDiversion event with overwhelm in mind.
 You'll find quiet spaces throughout the venue where you can decompress whenever needed.
 The schedule includes natural breaks between sessions, but you're always free to step away for extra time if you need it.

 No explanation necessary—we get it.
 We'll clearly mark the quieter areas of the venue so you can easily find a spot to reset.